 That’s precisely why we’re diving deep into the connection between Ozempic and muscle loss.
 This blog will discuss the risks and provide actionable strategies to protect your hard-earned muscle.
 At pandameds.com, we’re committed to providing knowledge and connecting you with resources to support your weight management journey.

-- Metabolism: Muscle tissue burns more calories at rest than fat tissue which helps preserve your metabolic rate.
-This makes it easier to manage your weight long term.
+Metabolism: Muscle tissue burns more calories at rest than fat tissue, which helps preserve your metabolic rate.
+Maintaining muscle mass makes it easier to manage your weight long term and reduces the likelihood of regaining fat after stopping weight loss medications.

-- Strength and Function: Muscles are essential for everyday activities from carrying groceries to climbing stairs.
+Strength and Function: Muscles are essential for everyday activities – from carrying groceries to climbing stairs.
+Loss of lean mass can make these tasks increasingly difficult.

-- Bone Density: Muscle strength is linked to bone health.
-So, the stronger the bones, the lower the risk of fractures.
+Bone Density: Muscle strength is closely linked to bone health.
+Stronger muscles support stronger bones, lowering the risk of fractures – especially important as you age.

 While the weight scale might show progress, it’s necessary to double check that the weight loss is primarily from fat, not muscle.
 Here are some key indicators: